danielzengky/bootProcessInformation/guide/README.md

  ```
       One:  Fork source bootProcessInformation to your GitHub

       Two: Clone fored bootProcessInformation to your local repository

-    Three: Import bootProcessInformation form local repository to Eclipse Workspace
+    Three: Import bootProcessInformation frm local repository to Eclipse Workspace

-     Four: Coding your task
+     Four: Coding your task in local project

-     Five: Push to your GitHub
+     Five: Push local project to your GitHub

-      Six:  push request and Merge to the base branch
+      Six: Push request and Merge your brance to the source branch

-    Seven:  sync with the base branch
+    Seven:  sync your brance with the  source branch

  ```